Belle II Constraints on the Non-Minimal Universal Extra Dimensional Model: KK-parity conserving NMUED framework

 yielding the normalisation constant \cite{Carena:2002me, Flacke:2008ne, Datta:2013nua, Datta:2015aka, Datta:2016flx, Shaw:2019fin, Biswas:2017vhc, Shaw:2020fxf}:

 The KK-mass $m_{f^{(n)}}$ is determined from \cite{Carena:2002me, Datta:2013nua, Datta:2015aka, Datta:2016flx, Shaw:2019fin, Biswas:2017vhc, Shaw:2020fxf}:

 In this context, we aim to examine the Yukawa interactions, as the heavy mass of the top quark is instrumental in amplifying the quantum effects addressed in the current study.
-The Yukawa interaction in 5D, including boundary-localised contributions characterised by $r_y$, takes the form \cite{Datta:2015aka, Datta:2016flx, Shaw:2019fin, Biswas:2017vhc, Shaw:2020fxf}:
+The Yukawa interaction in 5D, including boundary localised contributions characterised by $r_y$, takes the form \cite{Datta:2015aka, Datta:2016flx, Shaw:2019fin, Biswas:2017vhc, Shaw:2020fxf}:

 where $\tilde{\Phi} = i \sigma_2 \Phi^*$ and $\Phi=\left( \right)$ is the 5D Higgs doublet. $\lambda^5_t$ denotes the 5D coupling strength associated with the Yukawa interaction for the third generation.